African Research Network for Neglected Tropical Diseases (ARNTD) African Researchers’ Small Grants Program 2022

 - Must demonstrate that they have a track record and ongoing commitment to NTD research

-Selection Criteria: This third call for proposals is targeted at outstanding researchers – especially beginning researchers – and academics based in research institutions or universities in Africa.
+Selection Criteria: This call for proposals is targeted at outstanding researchers – especially beginning researchers – and academics based in research institutions or universities in Africa.
 Applicants will have to demonstrate that the proposed research or activity is aligned with country/program interests and has potential institutional/individual capacity-building impact.
-The small grants targeted at junior and senior researchers at the Masters or PhD level will provide grants ranging from USD $5,000 – $25,000.
+The small grants targeted at junior and senior researchers at the Masters or PhD level will provide grants ranging from USD 10,000 – 30,000.
 Applications are accepted in English, French, and Portuguese.
 However, shortlisted applicants will be required to submit full proposals and additional documentation in English in order to be eligible for the award.

 Number of Awards: Not specified

 Value of Award: Maximum funding per award: USD 30,000

 - Access the online application form and instructions here, complete all required sections and submit ahead of the deadline